 Slumber parties have been around forever.
-I can clearly remember the first one I was invited to in the sixth grade.
-I slept very little and immediately went home and crashed into my bed!
+I can clearly remember the first one I was invited to when I was in the sixth grade.
+I slept very little and immediately crashed into my bed when I got home!
 My older daughter wanted a slumber party for her ninth birthday, and I reluctantly agreed.
 With a set of eighteen month old twins, it was going to be a challenge, especially since we were having sixteen girls.
 I know that it was an insane amount to invite, but I felt guilty over the enormous amount of time her younger twin siblings took away from her, especially since she had been an only child for over seven years.
 If she wanted every single friend to attend, then she could have them over!

 Ten years later, her younger sister wanted a slumber party.
 Initially, I told her no, I was too old and tired for that kind of party.
 Then my big mouthed daughter told her that she had had one!
 Of course, I had to acquiesce…but with limitations.
 She had a ten girl limit, not including herself.
 She invited eleven (we just couldn’t leave this one child out!) and three could not come.